KF Bashkimi (1947–2008)

 KF Bashkimi (ФК Башкими) was a football club, which was played in the town of Kumanovo, North Macedonia.
 The club was dissolved before the 2008–09 Macedonian First League season, when they folded due to financial reasons.

 A successor club which claims rights to Bashkimi's honours and records was established in 2011 under the same name.
 However, they are not legally considered to be successors to the original Bashkimi and the two clubs' track records and honours are kept separate by the Football Federation of Macedonia.

 History

 The club was founded in 1947 and represented the Albanian people, living in the city of Kumanovo (the word Bashkimi in Albanian means unity).
-But for the first time in the club's history in 2002/03 season the debuted in the First Macedonian League.
+But for the first time in the club's history in 2002/03 season they debuted in the First Macedonian League.
 They played in the league for 5 seasons.
 A few days before the start of the season 2008/09, despite staying in the competition last season, the club has been terminated because of the huge financial difficulties.